JakubBartoszewicz/DeePaC/README.md

 # DeePaC

-DeePaC is a python package for predicting labels (e.g. pathogenic potentials) from short DNA sequences (e.g. Illumina reads) with reverse-complement neural networks.
+DeePaC is a python package and a CLI tool for predicting labels (e.g. pathogenic potentials) from short DNA sequences (e.g. Illumina reads) with reverse-complement neural networks.
 For details, see our preprint on bioRxiv:
 <https://www.biorxiv.org/content/10.1101/535286v2>.